 << Click to Display Table of Contents >> Navigation: Getting Started Tutorials - MechDesigner > Tutorial 16: Motion-Path FB and Blend-Curves > Step 16.1: About the Blend-Curve & Motion-Path FB |

-A Motion-Part and a Motion-Point are very similar elements:
+A Motion-Part and a Motion-Point are similar elements:

 |